 - When an inquiry is received for an appointment, the student is contacted by the administrative assistant for additional information.

 - Either an appointment will be made or the student will be placed on the waiting list.

-All counselors subscribe to the ethics codes of the National Association of Social Workers, and the Oregon State Board of licensed Professional Counselors and Therapists.
+All counselors subscribe to the ethics codes of the American Counseling Association, and the Oregon State Board of licensed Professional Counselors and Therapists.

 Is it Confidential?